Fetal alcohol spectrum disorder: Structural

-Structural abnormalities of the brain are observable, physical damage to the brain or brain structures caused by prenatal alcohol exposure.
+Structural abnormalities of the brain are observable, and physical damage to the brain or brain structures caused by prenatal alcohol exposure.
 Structural impairments may include microcephaly (small head size) of two or more standard deviations below the average, or other abnormalities in brain structure (e.g., agenesis of the corpus callosum, cerebellar hypoplasia).

 Microcephaly is determined by comparing head circumference (often called occipitofrontal circumference, or OFC) to appropriate OFC growth charts.
 Other structural impairments must be observed through medical imaging techniques by a trained physician.
 Because imaging procedures are expensive and relatively inaccessible to most people, diagnosis of FAS is not frequently made via structural impairments, except for microcephaly.

 Evidence of a CNS structural impairment due to prenatal alcohol exposure will result in a diagnosis of FAS, and neurological and functional impairments are highly likely.

 During the first trimester of pregnancy, alcohol interferes with the migration and organization of brain cells, which can create structural deformities or deficits within the brain.
 During the third trimester, damage can be caused to the hippocampus, which plays a role in memory, learning, emotion, and encoding visual and auditory information, all of which can create neurological and functional CNS impairments as well.

 As of 2002, there were 25 reports of autopsies on infants known to have FAS.
 The first was in 1973, on an infant who died shortly after birth.
-The examination revealed extensive brain damage, including microcephaly, migration anomalies, Corpus callosum dysgenesis, and a massive neuroglial, leptomeningeal heterotopia covering the left hemisphere.
+The examination revealed extensive brain damage, including microcephaly, migration anomalies, corpus callosum dysgenesis, and a massive neuroglial, leptomeningeal heterotopia covering the left hemisphere.

 In 1977, Clarren described a second infant whose mother was a binge drinker.
 The infant died ten days after birth.
 The autopsy showed severe hydrocephalus, abnormal neuronal migration, and a small corpus callosum.
 FAS has also been linked to brainstem and cerebellar changes, agenesis of the corpus callosum and anterior commissure, neuronal migration errors, absent olfactory bulbs, meningomyelocele, and porencephaly.

+Additional sturctural defects were identified in various autopsies since then, including: Ulegyria, microgyria, Hypoxic-Ischemic and/or Hemorrhagic lesions due to Perinatal stroke, ventriculomegaly, and cerebellar atrophy.